 What Percentage of Internet Traffic Is Mobile?

-Despite the significant growth, the quickest growth rate came from the first few years of the decade and has slowed significantly since then.
-The average year-over-year growth rate from 2011 to 2016 was 69.78 percent, compared to 11.28 percent from 2016 to 2020, which includes a 5 percent dip in 2019.
+The quickest growth rate came from the first few years of the decade and has slowed significantly since then.
+Comparing the percentage of web traffic on mobile, the average year-over-year growth rate from 2011 to 2016 was 49.64 percent, compared to 5.22 percent from 2016 to 2021.

 Mobile vs Desktop Internet Usage